US Citizens Starting a Business Overseas: Top Money-Saving US Expat Tax Tips

 With a foreign LLC, you must elect this disregarded status by filing Form 8832.
 This form only has to be submitted once, but then you must file Form 8858 annually to retain your disregarded status.
 Those who select the foreign LLC structure generally use the disregarded status ongoing to prevent the IRS from treating the company as a corporation for tax purposes.

-3. Self- Employed Individuals & Business Reporting Needs
+3. Self-employed individuals & Business Reporting Needs

 In addition to your standard filing requirements, as noted above, you have other taxes to consider, such as self-employment taxes.
-For 2022 tax filing, the self-employment tax rate is 15.3%, which includes 12.4% for Social Security and 2.9% for Medicare.
-The first $147,000 of income is subject to these taxes.
-If you are a high-income earner, you may be subject to the new Medicare tax of 0.9%.
-It’s essential to consult a tax professional if you are unsure about your specific filing requirements.
+The self-employment tax rate is 15.3%, which includes 12.4% for Social Security and 2.9% for Medicare.

 4. Offshore Bank Account Reporting Is Critical

 FBAR, Foreign Bank Account Report, is one of those filing requirements you may not have heard about.
-It is part of the US initiative to snuff out tax evaders attempting to hide money in offshore accounts.
+It is part of the US initiative to smoke out tax evaders attempting to hide money in offshore accounts.

-5. Using Deductions and Exclusions to Lower U.S. Taxes for Businesses Overseas
+5. Using Deductions and Exclusions to Lower US Taxes for Businesses Overseas

 For self-employed individuals, it’s important to note that self-employment tax is calculated on your full foreign income—i.e. it is calculated on the income BEFORE you exclude it with the Foreign Earned Income Exclusion.
+The biggest surprise for self-employed individuals, including freelancers and digital nomads, who have recently moved abroad is that they are subject to self-employment tax.

 6. Don’t Forget About Money-Saving Expense Deductions!